opseb/FiniteElementsCpp/README.md

-A finite element analysis program for two dimensional frames
+A finite element analysis program for analysi of two dimensional frames.
+Using matrices and Gaussian elimination method to solve systems of equations